 top of page

-Come join us to bless the land and trees at Wild Spirit Woods, a hidden haven near Congleton.
-A lovely opportunity to show our gratitude for trees and our wild world and a very merry uplifting way to begin your year!
+Join us to bless the land and trees at Wild Spirit Woods.
+Let's show our gratitude for trees and our wild world and a very merry uplifting way to begin your year!

-We will meet on the gravel by the entrance and make our way to the orchard meadow and fire.
-We will gather around the fire and then process around the young meadow saplings making merry with plenty of noise.
+A merry band of revellers dressed in wild attire.
+(Think bears, Krampus, Green Man, fancy hats and greenery!).
+Meeting on the gravel and making our way to the meadow and fire.
+We will process around Dreamcatcher Meadow making merry with a great hullabaloo.
 Then we will sing to the trees a Wassailing song and gift an offering of traditional wassail drink and bread.

 If people are in the mood we might even have some storytelling and maybe some special ‘bell’ sound healing too.